University of New England College of Osteopathic Medicine 5/16/2020

-When I told my wife, Sandi, that I was to speak at the medical school graduation, she said, “Are you sure there hasn’t been some sort of mistake?”
+When I told my spouse of 42 years, Sandi, that I was to speak at the medical school graduation, she said, “Are you sure there hasn’t been some sort of mistake?”

 Today is both a joyful and somber time in our lives.
 Many of you may have friends and relatives who have been sickened by the Covid-19 virus.
 I hope they are recovering.
 Although you can’t hear their applause or look out into the audience to see them, I am sure they are immensely proud of you as you transition from medical student to physician.
 Congratulations!
 What an immense achievement!

 This morning, I want to speak with you about empathy and the expression of empathy, kindness.
 Along with a solid grounding in the foundations of medical knowledge, a physician’s empathy and kindness is the mortar which binds us to our patients and promotes trust.
 They are particularly important today, in view of the rapid development of technologies which are picking away at the foundations of the physician/patient relationship.

 One would hope with our osteopathic holistic philosophical tradition we would be relatively immune to these forces, but Len Calabrese DO, a rheumatologist at the Cleveland clinic in an editorial several years ago in the Journal of the American Osteopathic Association, found that both allopathic and osteopathic students and residents, as a whole, have diminished empathy as their training progresses.